endevver/mt-plugin-content-wizard/README.md

 ## Managing Structured Content

 The Structured Content Wizard creates assets, so managing them is just like managing other assets: click the Manage > Assets menu option.
 A Structured Content Quickfilter can help to sort assets.

+The contents of structured content assets can be edited through the same wizard interface they were created in.
+Within the Manage Assets screen locate the asset you want to edit and open it.
+Below the "thumbnail" you'll see a link to "edit this asset in the wizard" which takes you to the familiar wizard interface.

 # License